wizardsardine/liana_manual_testing/tests/v5/v5-pre-rc1/pyth.md

 - [ ] #826 Let coin selection use (some?) unconfirmed coins

-- [ ] #356 Support for rpcuser / rpcpassword instead of cookie file auth for bitcoind RPC
-- [ ] #929 [GUI] Use -rpcauth option for Liana-managed bitcoind instead of cookie path

 - [ ] try running under windows w/ 30 coins (should freeze?)